 Height Factor for R8 Zones

 Height factor is one set of zoning regulations that promotes building taller skinnier buildings.
-Height factor does not apply in “contextual districts.”
+In NYC height factor does not apply in “contextual districts.”
 There are proportional requirements governing the height and size of the building.
 The taller the building gets the less area it can cover on the site, basically the taller it gets the skinnier it needs to be with more open space on the property.
-Additionally the taller buildings are allowed a higher floor area.

 R8 Height Factor Example: